pmean/build-website/text/99/diagnostic-99.md

 ![](../../../web/images/99/diagnostic-9924.gif)

+When you graph the data on an SROC plot
+- you get a nice distribution
+of values.
+Notice
+- however
-When you graph the data on an SROC plot, you get a nice distribution of values.
-Notice, however, that the average of all these sensitivities and specificities is pushed further away from the upper left hand corner than any of the individual sensitivity/specificity pairs.
+- that the average of all these sensitivities and specificities is pushed further away from the upper left hand corner than any of the individual sensitivity/specificity pairs.

 ![](../../../web/images/99/diagnostic-9925.gif)

+By fitting a model to the diagnostic odds ratio
+- and assessing
-By fitting a model to the diagnostic odds ratio, and assessing heterogeneity in that odds ratio, you hope to avoid this obvious underestimate of sensitivity and specificity.
+heterogeneity in that odds ratio
+- you hope to avoid this obvious underestimate of sensitivity and specificity.

-When you fit the regression model, you are hoping is that the slope term is zero.
+When you fit the regression model
+- you are hoping is that the slope term is zero.
 That tells you that the estimated intercept is a valid estimate across the range of S values.